ASHP-Software/Documentations/PMI.md

 }
 ```
 ### monograph
 A monograph object is the html content of a drug monograph keyed by their ASHP UN (unique identifer).
 You can get the UN from the /PMI index. *This is an experimental object because monograph files tend to reference .jpg images.
-You can only find the .jpg image files by using Firebase Cloud Storage.*
+You can only find the .jpg image files by using Firebase Cloud Storage.* See Monograph Files section for more information.

 ## Monograph Files